ankumar1985/CS-Anish-August-GradleDemo/README.md

   And provide the below command to execute the data base server.
   C:\<system location>\hsqldb-2.4.1\hsqldb\lib>java -cp hsqldb.jar org.hsqldb.Server

-4.Start the table interface.Open a new command prompt and go to the below path .
+4.Start the HSQL Databse manager interface interface.Open a new command prompt and go to the below path .
 C:\<system location>\hsqldb-2.4.1\hsqldb\lib>java -cp hsqldb.jar org.hsqldb.util.DatabaseManager

 It will open window.